openvinotoolkit/openvino/tools/pot/docs/Introduction.md

+.. note:: Post-training Optimization Tool is deprecated since OpenVINO 2023.0.
+Neural Network Compression Framework (NNCF)  is recommended for the model optimization instead.

 For the needs of post-training optimization, OpenVINO&trade; provides a **Post-training Optimization Tool (POT)** which supports the **uniform integer quantization** method.
 This method allows moving from floating-point precision to integer precision (for example, 8-bit) for weights and activations during the inference time.
 It helps to reduce